The coherent-state transformation in quantum electrodynamics coupled cluster theory: Discussion

-We will now discuss additional properties of renormalized QED-CC energy and state expressions in context of the CS-parameter $z_\lambda$ in \textit{cf.} Eq.\eqref{eq.cs_transform}.
-First and foremost, the molecular mean-field dipole expectation value, $\braket{\hat{d}_\lambda}_0$, renders the renormalization correction only relevant for molecules with a non-vanishing permanent dipole moment, $\braket{\hat{d}_\lambda}_0\neq 0$, along the cavity-mode polarization, $\lambda$, on a QED-HF level of theory.
-It furthermore breaks origin-invariance for charged molecules even in absence of a permanent dipole moment where the cavity field couples to the total molecular charge.
+The renormalization correction, $\tilde{\Delta}_\mathrm{ren}$, in Eq.\eqref{eq.qed_cc_renorm} depends on the molecular mean-field dipole expectation value, $\braket{\hat{d}_\lambda}_0$.
+Accordingly, it is only relevant for molecules with a non-vanishing permanent dipole moment, $\braket{\hat{d}_\lambda}_0\neq 0$, along the cavity-mode polarization axis, $\lambda$, on a QED-HF level of theory.
+Moreover, $\tilde{\Delta}_\mathrm{ren}$ breaks origin-invariance for charged molecules even in absence of a permanent dipole moment where the cavity field couples to the total molecular charge.
 This observation is in agreement with properties of the converged QED-HF reference state, $\ket{R}$, as already pointed out in Ref.\cite{haugland2020}.
+Notably, the renormalization correction can be expected to be small for \textit{large} cavity frequencies as relevant in the ESC regime such that renormalized and original QED-CC approaches become similar.
+We will discuss differences emerging in the \textit{low}-frequency regime in detail below (\textit{cf.} Sec.\ref{eq.low_freq}).

-Turning to the polaritonic cluster operator, we have seen that the mixed-doubles contribution, $\hat{S}^1_1$, acquired a purely electronic single-excitation(dexcitation) correction under the CS-transformation, which can be interpreted as renormalization of the corresponding electronic single excitation operator, $\hat{T}_1$.
-Thus, the resulting QED-CC correlation energy in Eq.\eqref{eq.cs_qed_cc_corr} can be made formally equivalent to its QED-CC expression by replacing $\tilde{t}^a_i$ in Eq.\eqref{eq.qed_cc_corr} with $\tilde{t}^{ai}$.
+Turning to the polaritonic cluster operator, we have seen that the mixed-doubles contribution, $\hat{S}^1_1$, acquires a purely electronic single-excitation correction under the CS transformation, which can be interpreted as renormalization of the corresponding electronic single excitation operator, $\hat{T}_1$.
+Thus, the resulting QED-CC correlation energy in Eq.\eqref{eq.cs_qed_cc_corr} can be made formally equivalent to the original QED-CC expression by replacing $\tilde{t}^a_i$ in Eq.\eqref{eq.qed_cc_corr} with $\tilde{t}_{ai}$.
 The same holds for electronic and mixed amplitude equations, when one replaces $\tilde{\lambda}^i_a$ with the renormalized $\tilde{\lambda}^{ia}$ expression in Eq.\eqref{eq.renorm_singles_amp}.
-However, this is not possible for single-photon excitations due to the non-uniform behaviour of the constant shift in Eqs.\eqref{eq.cs_photon_amplitude} and \eqref{eq.cs_photon_multiplier}, which results in a modified amplitude equation \eqref{eq.photon_amplitude_renorm}.
+However, this is not possible for single-photon excitations due to the non-uniform behaviour of the constant shift in Eqs.\eqref{eq.cs_photon_amplitude} and \eqref{eq.cs_photon_multiplier}, resulting only in a modified amplitude equation \eqref{eq.photon_amplitude_renorm}.
+A consistent reformulation of the renormalized QED-CC ansatz in terms of quantities determining the original formulation seems therefore not possible.

-We shall next discuss an apparent connection between the CS-transformation and truncation schemes of the polaritonic cluster operator.
-We therefore replace the electronic single excitation operator, $\hat{T}_1$, by its doubles counterpart, $\hat{T}_2$, while keeping $\hat{S}^1_1$ and $\hat{\Gamma}_1$, which leads to the QED-CCD-1-S1 scheme with